-Now, more than ever, herbal medicine is needed in the world.
+Now more than ever, herbal medicine is needed in the world.

-Patients are prescribed medication after medication that doesn’t actually get to the root cause of their condition, and directly causes a slew of uncomfortable side effects.
+Patients are prescribed medication after medication that doesn’t get to the root cause of their condition, and directly causes a slew of uncomfortable side effects.
 Unfortunately, these patients are feeling unwell and unhappy, but there is another way.

 Prior to the invasion of Big Pharma, people on every continent and in every culture around the world incorporated herbs and plant medicine into their daily lives for both food and healing.

-Natural, herbal remedies have played a key role in human health for thousands of years.
+Herbal remedies have played a key role in human health for thousands of years.

-- In Ancient Egypt coriander, fennel, juniper, cumin, garlic and thyme were classified as health promoting, and workers on the Great Pyramids regularly consumed garlic for strength and vitality
+- In Ancient Egypt coriander, fennel, juniper, cumin, garlic, and thyme were classified as health-promoting, and workers on the Great Pyramids regularly consumed garlic for strength and vitality

-- Hippocrates, the father of modern medicine, wrote about the medicinal uses of thyme, coriander, cinnamon, mint and marjoram
+- Hippocrates, the father of modern medicine, wrote about the medicinal uses of thyme, coriander, cinnamon, mint, and marjoram

-- Medical writings of Charaka (1st century medical scholar from India) referenced cinnamon, cardamom, cloves, ginger, turmeric and pepper for healing purposes
+- Medical writings of Charaka (1st-century medical scholar from India) referenced cinnamon, cardamom, cloves, ginger, turmeric, and pepper for healing purposes

 - According to ancient food lore, Confucius would eat no meal that did not contain a little ginger